DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

     :local:

-Turntable-EX has a number of different configuration options available to customise the behaviour to suit your needs.
+|EX-TT| has a number of different configuration options available to customise the behaviour to suit your needs.

 Configuration changes are made by editing the "config.h" file.